bcgov/ckan-ui/pages/beta_schema_changes.md

 # FIELD, LABEL AND VALUE CHANGES
-This page is continually updated as changes are made to the BC Data Catalogue and its supporting technologies.
+This page is currently still being update to reflect any addition changes for Beta are made to the BC Data Catalogue and its supporting technologies.

+This page is to support the [changelog](https://github.com/bcgov/ckan-ui/blob/pages/pages/changelog.md)

 |**AUDIENCE**|**DESCRIPTION**|
 |:---|:---|